 Membership is for 12 months and follows a calendar year.
 Membership includes your complimentary admission to all events held within the year.
 We warmly invite our members to renew membership, and new members to join at the beginning of each year.

-This year we are hoping to build our membership base, and in doing so would like to draw your attention to the following:
+In 2023 we will continue to build our membership base, and in doing so would like to draw your attention to the following:

 Members are welcomed to invite guests.
 Guest attendance per function is $132 (including GST) per person.